panoptic-labs/docs/docs/faq/faq.md

 <details id="what-does-it-cost-to-sell-an-option">
 <summary>What does it cost to sell an option?</summary>
-Selling an option costs a commission fee and gas fee.
-The commission fee is 0.2% of the notional value of the option position.
-There is no commission fee to close the position.
+Selling an option costs a commission fee, interest on borrowed funds, and a gas fee.
+For more details, click <a href="https://panoptic.xyz/docs/panoptic-protocol/design#fees">here</a>.
 </details>

 <details id="what-does-it-cost-to-buy-an-option">
 <summary>What does it cost to buy an option?</summary>
 Buying an option costs a commission fee, streamia (streaming premia), and gas fee.
-The commission fee is 0.2% of the notional value of the option position.
 The streamia starts at 0, and accumulates while the underlying price remains in range.
-There is no commission fee to close the position.
+For more details, click <a href="https://panoptic.xyz/docs/panoptic-protocol/design#fees">here</a>.
 </details>

 <details id="what-is-the-commission-fee">
 <summary>What is the commission fee?</summary>
-This is the fee to mint an option.
-When an option seller or buyer opens their position, they pay a commission fee on the notional value of the position.
-The commission is paid to the PLPs.
-The commission fee percentage is 0.2% of the notional value of the option position.
+The commission fee is a fee charged when opening a position (based on notional size) and when closing a position if premium has been realized.
+The commission fee is 0.01% of notional when opening a position and 0.1% of net streamia when closing a position.
+For more details, click <a href="https://panoptic.xyz/docs/panoptic-protocol/V2/fee-structure">here</a>.
 </details>

 <details id="how-is-the-streamia-calculated">